OpenZeppelin/cairo-contracts/docs/Security.md

 ## Pausable

 The Pausable library allows contracts to implement an emergency stop mechanism.
-This can be useful for scenarios such as preventing trades until the end of an evaluation period and having an emergency switch to freeze all transactions in the event of a large bug.
+This can be useful for scenarios such as preventing trades until the end of an evaluation period or having an emergency switch to freeze all transactions in the event of a large bug.

 To use the Pausable library, the contract should include `pause` and `unpause` functions (which should be protected).
 For methods that should be available only when not paused, insert `assert_not_paused`.
 For methods that should be available only when paused, insert `assert_paused`.
 For example: